dessalines/essays/market_socialism.md

 ### What do we replace markets with?

-You'll hardly see any Marxist advocating markets as a distribution system, because of that individualistic profit motive.
+You'll hardly see any Socialist advocating markets as a distribution system, because of that individualistic profit motive.
 Most of us advocate for **democratically planned economies** with labor vouchers, or **gift economies** in goods that are widely abundant.
 For a great academic breakdown of how planned economies would work, I suggest [Cottrell -  towards a new socialism](http://ricardo.ecn.wfu.edu/~cottrell/socialism_book/new_socialism.pdf).

 ### What's wrong with market socialism?